Book 1: Beckham Institute for Prodigies

 Takashi was more of a mobile soldier.
 He had his own team that he lead in various missions of mayhem and espionage.
 It was fun and challenging and Takashi enjoyed himself, but today he was looking for someone who was out of their jurisdiction.

-On his fingers he wore a couple of expensive rings, ones unaffordable on a school councilor’s salary.
+On his fingers, he wore a couple of expensive rings, ones unaffordable on a school counselor’s salary.
 His coat itself had a fur interior, Takashi understood it to be somewhere near $1000.
 Something was indeed fishy.